Kartoplia1/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object 🖐️ used
+  - Object: 🖐️ used
-  - this 🖐️ used
+  - this: 🖐️ used
-  - arrow function 🖐️ used
+  - arrow function: 🖐️ used
-  - async function 👂 heard
+  - async function: 👂 heard
-  - call 🖐️ used
+  - call: 🖐️ used
   - bind
   - apply
   - instanceof
   - ...spread
   - ...rest
-  - typeof 🖐️ used
+  - typeof: 🖐️ used
   - destructuring
   - generator
   - iterator